PrestaShop/test-scenarios/src/content/modules/ps_contactinfo/display-form-contact.md

 ## Preconditions

-Go to back office -> Modules -> Module manager<br />
+Go to back office -> Modules -> Module manager\
-Search ps_contactinfo<br />
+Search ps_contactinfo\
-The module should be installed and upgraded to the last version<br />
+The module should be installed and upgraded to the last version\
 Go to front
 ## Steps
 | Step Description | Expected result |